 (b) in relation to LPG fuel, a device that transfers LPG fuel from any bulk storage into the part of a road vehicle designed to hold LPG fuel for use in the propulsion of that vehicle;

-“landlord” means, in relation to a site at which the retailer is a tenant, the person who has granted to the retailer the right to occupy the site;
+landlord means, in relation to a site at which the retailer is a tenant, the person who has granted to the retailer the right to occupy the site;

-“motor fuel” means LPG (liquefied petroleum gas), petrol or diesel fuel used in propelling a road vehicle;
+motor fuel means LPG (liquefied petroleum gas), petrol or diesel fuel used in propelling a road vehicle;

-“primary supplier”, in relation to a particular kind and, where applicable, grade of motor fuel, means the person, if any, from whom the retailer would, but for this Act, be obliged to purchase more than 50% of that kind and, where applicable, grade of motor fuel for the site concerned;
+primary supplier, in relation to a particular kind and, where applicable, grade of motor fuel, means the person, if any, from whom the retailer would, but for this Act, be obliged to purchase more than 50% of that kind and, where applicable, grade of motor fuel for the site concerned;

-“retailer” means a person who sells motor fuel by retail at a site;
+retailer means a person who sells motor fuel by retail at a site;

-“section” means a section of this Act;
+section means a section of this Act;

-“site” means premises at which motor fuel is sold by retail and is usually dispensed through dispensing equipment;
+site means premises at which motor fuel is sold by retail and is usually dispensed through dispensing equipment;

-“subsection” means a subsection of the section in which that term is used;
+subsection means a subsection of the section in which that term is used;

-“tenant” means, in relation to a site, a retailer whose right to occupy the site at which motor fuel is sold is not as the owner of the site but derives through another person.
+tenant means, in relation to a site, a retailer whose right to occupy the site at which motor fuel is sold is not as the owner of the site but derives through another person.

 (2) Nothing in this Act shall apply to a site which is being lawfully operated by a prescribed corporation within the meaning of the Petroleum Retail Marketing Sites Act 1980 of the Commonwealth in accordance with that Act.